LeoIta/Angular/src/documentation/forms.md

         ]),
 ```

-but the error message is only on generic.
+but the error message is only one generic.

-You can give better details to the user if you know the exact error that validation returns.
+You can give better details to the user, if you know the exact error that validation returns.

 Here become useful the `error codes` that appear under the specific controller inside `errors`